jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 (5) Except as provided in subsections (1) to (4) and clause 33(1) of Schedule 1, the review may be conducted as the Board thinks fit.

 ### 41 Actions after review of competence
-(1) If, after reviewing a social worker's competence to practise social work, the Board is satisfied that he or she should complete a competence assessment, it may direct the Registrar to arrange for the social worker to complete a competence assessment.
+(1) If, after reviewing a social worker's competence to practise as a social worker, the Board is satisfied that he or she should complete a competence assessment, it may direct the Registrar to arrange for the social worker to complete a competence assessment.
-(2) The Board may also direct the Registrar to place conditions on his or her registration, practising certificate, or both.
+(2) The Board may also direct the Registrar to place conditions in the social worker’s individual scope of practice or cancel or vary an existing condition.
 (3) The Board may give a direction under subsection (2)— (a) when directing the Registrar to arrange for the social worker to complete a competence assessment; or (b) at any later time before the social worker has completed a competence assessment.
 (4) Within 5 working days after the Board gives a direction under this section, the Registrar must ensure that the social worker concerned is given a copy.
-(5) A direction under this section takes effect on the day on which the social worker receives the copy, or on any later date stated in it.
+(5) A direction under this section takes effect on the day on which the social worker is given a copy (see section 145), or on any later date stated in it.

 **Competence assessments**

 ### 42 Competence assessments
-(1) The Board may from time to time set programmes for the purpose of helping it decide whether people— (a) have the skill and knowledge required to practise social work in accordance with their registration (or proposed registration); and
+(1) The Board may from time to time set programmes for the purpose of helping it decide whether people— (a) have the skill and knowledge required to practise as a social worker in accordance with their individual scope of practice (or proposed individual scope of practice); and
   (b) meet the professional standards reasonably to be expected of a social worker.
 (2) A competence assessment may comprise 1 or a combination of 2 or more of the following:
   (a) components entirely set by the Board; or
   (b) components set by some other person or body, and recognised by the Board without modification; or (c) components set by some other person or body, and recognised by the Board in a modified form.
 (3) At least 1 competence assessment must apply to all social work.
-(4) Any other competence assessment—
-  (a) may apply to all social work; or
+(4) Any other competence assessment may apply to 1 or more social work services under 1 or more scopes of practice.
-  (b) may apply only to social work of a stated description; or (c) may apply to all social work other than social work of a stated description.
 (5) Within 20 working days after the Board sets a competence assessment, the Registrar must publish in daily newspapers circulating in Auckland, Wellington, Christchurch, and Dunedin notice of—
   (a) its setting and application; and
   (b) details of where copies may be obtained.